ITNerdSpace/jekyll/_posts/2018-07-21-from-google-assistant-to-mqtt.md

 - Password: _blank_ (don't set password)
 - TOPIC: **channel/resource**, here ifttt/ga

+Read more here about [MQTT - Beebotte Bridge and the Considerations](https://beebotte.com/docs/mqtt))

 Now back in IFFFF, I'll skip right to the point of creating the Action: